briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

         described in 21 U.S.C.
 321 and 353(g).
 The phrase includes any product
         containing nicotine, regardless of concentration.

-        9. _(I)_ “Vending machine.”
-Has the same meaning as “coin machine” in Ohio R.C.
+        9. _(I)_ "Vending machine."
+Has the same meaning as "coin machine" in Ohio R.C.
 2913.01.

     2. _(2)_ No manufacturer, producer, distributor, wholesaler, or retailer of